xbenjii/alt1-better-combat-bars/README.md

 ### Customization

 #### Opening Settings
-- Click the "Settings" button in the overlay window, or
+- Click the "Settings" button in the overlay window
-- Use the configurable keybind (default: Ctrl + Alt + C)

 #### Available Customizations